2 February 2026

 If you’re not showing up in Amazon searches yet, you can’t make any sales.
 Yet you need sales to start showing up in these searches.

 When your product is new, you’ll need to pay to jump the queue.
 Amazon ads are a great way to do it.
-You can get your product into the SERP for your targeted search terms, and start building the momentum you need to rank organically.
+You can get your product into the SERP for your targeted search terms and start building the momentum you need to rank organically.

 When this happens, you can start scaling back your Amazon advertising campaigns (Amazon Ads Management Services).
 But at the start, it will help you break the circular loop that a lot of product listings get stuck in early on.